KineticNet: Deep learning a transferable kinetic energy functional for orbital-free density functional theory: Computational experiments

 \subsection{Density optimization}

-The results of applying our machine learned functionals in OF-DFT are summarized in table \ref{tab:dens_optim} We evaluated each of our models on 100 geometries from the corresponding validation set (except of course for \ce{He}, where only a single geometry is available), setting the SLSQP convergence threshold to $10^{-6}$ and allowing a maximum of 100 steps.
-In the few cases when no convergence is reached, we evaluate the best solution obtained so far.
+The results of applying our machine learned functionals in OF-DFT are summarized in table \ref{tab:dens_optim}.
+We evaluated each of our models on 200 geometries from the corresponding test set (except of course for \ce{He}, where only a single geometry is available), setting the SLSQP convergence threshold to $10^{-6}$ hartree and allowing a maximum of 100 steps.
+While we always observe convergence using the classical functional approximations, in the few cases when no convergence is reached using our model, we evaluate the best solution obtained so far.
 To quantify the results, we compute the mean over the absolute energy errors, as well as the L1 density deviation

 between the KS density $\rho_{\text{KS}}$ and the result of the OF calculation $\rho$.